The Fuelband is Nike's all-day activity monitor/pedometer bracelet, meant to track total daily steps and reward you for being active.

 To upload your data via USB and recharge the Fuelband, you open the bracelet and plug it into the USB adapter.
 The NikePlus.com site opens and you can see your daily results.

-In addition to an hourly activity graph, it tells you your average NikeFuel per hour, total steps, total active calories burned, total miles and active time.
+In addition to an hourly activity graph, it tells you your average NikeFuel per hour, total steps, total active calories burned, and Hours Won (by moving at least five continuous minutes in that hour).
+Prior to the update in November, 2013, the site also estimated your distance and active time, but those measurements are no longer displayed.

 You can share your graph and achievements on Facebook and Twitter.